developer-ravi-03/calculator/README.md

 # calculator
 This is  my beginner level project
-- calcolator using html css and javascript
+Calcolator using html css and javascript